EvgSkv/logica/README.md

 with the convenience of logic programming syntax.

 This is useful because
-SQL enginers are magnitudes more powerful than state of the art native logic programming engines.
+SQL engines are magnitudes more powerful than state of the art native logic programming engines.
 For example, BigQuery is a distributed datawarehouse and thus logic programs written in Logica can be easily parallelized onto thousands of servers.
 Postgres and SQLite are among most popular databases, they are capable of processing substantial volumes of data right on your machine.